5 Days in New York City: Complete First-Timer Itinerary

 Evening

-- • Katz's Delicatessen — NYC's iconic pastrami on rye since 1888 — follow the ticket system and tip the carver.
+- • Katz's Delicatessen — NYC's iconic pastrami on rye—a Lower East Side institution for over a century.
+Follow the ticket system and tip the carver.

 - • Russ & Daughters Cafe — Legendary Jewish appetizing — the smoked fish platter and egg cream are essential New York experiences.